adamelliotfields/dotfiles/readme.md

 ### GPG

 _GNU Privacy Guard_ is the de facto implementation of the OpenPGP (Pretty Good Privacy) standard.
-I use it so my Git commits are signed by my email address.
+I use it so my Git commits are signed.

 #### Generate a key